Di-ayy-go/di-ayy-go.github.io/content/events/2025/index.md

 The success of our first edition has set a strong foundation for future Amsterdam Policy Hackathons.
 We're excited to continue fostering the intersection of technology, data science, and policy innovation.

-For more information about future events and how to get involved, visit our [FAQ section](/faq) or stay updated through our [newsletter signup](https://forms.gle/iqDdhpaUhu2fL3sU8).policies for improving healthcare accessibility
+For more information about future events and how to get involved, visit our [FAQ section](/faq) or stay updated through our [newsletter signup](https://forms.gle/iqDdhpaUhu2fL3sU8).
-2. **Environmental Sustainability** - Creating policy frameworks for urban sustainability initiatives
-3. **Digital Governance** - Addressing AI and technology policy in public administration
-4. **Social Equity** - Designing inclusive policies for diverse communities